 - Engage all students in collaborative learning groups for inquiry, research, creative projects, presentations, self and group assessment and evaluation

 - Work in collaborative teacher learning communities to engage, motivate, and together help all of your students succeed.

 As an administrator you will discover ways to…

 - Initiate and sustain a caring and challenging culture throughout the whole school community

 - Build the capacity of the faculty to work together in collegial learning communities to achieve educational excellence

 - Activate the sound principles and improvement practices recommended in the NASSP ground-breaking document “Breaking Ranks II – Strategies for Leading High School Reform” (2004)

 Participants engage, explore, and experience strategies for learning, creating, and leadership.
 Each participant will also receive a copy of the highly acclaimed book, Engaging All By Creating High School Learning Communities, authored by Jeanne Gibbs and Teri Ushijima, Ed.D., a Certificate of Completion, and the materials to enable you to implement Tribes in your high school learning community.

 This professional development can be presented over 4 consecutive six-hour days, or divided into a “two and two” plan to support staff while they learn, experience, and apply the process.
 CenterSource will work with you to design a training plan that fits your school schedule.

-CenterSource Systems has developed a cost effective capacity building model so that you can bring Tribes TLC to your school or district.
+CenterSource Systems has developed a cost effective capacity building model, which is divided over two segments designed to fit your high school or district’s professional development schedule.